vemonet/shapes-of-you/README.md

 This website is automatically deployed by a [GitHub Actions worklow](https://github.com/vemonet/shapes-of-you/actions?query=workflow%3A%22Deploy+to+GitHub+Pages%22) to GitHub Pages which is accessed from http://index.semanticscience.org

-You can also build locally in the `/web-build` folder and serve on http://localhost:5000
+You can also build locally in the `/web-build` folder and serve on http://localhost:5000 (checkout the `Dockerfile`)

 ```bash
 yarn build